A guide to the many resources available for you to use when researching your family history.

 British History online, core printed primary and secondary sources for the medieval and modern history of the British Isles, includes Victoria County histories and Survey of London.

-Statutory Registers for births deaths, marriages 1855-2006, Old Parish Registers 1538-1854, census indexes and images 1841-1901, wills and testaments 1513-1925, valuation rolls 1855 – 1930.
+Statutory Registers for births deaths, marriages 1855-2014, Old Parish Registers 1538-1854, census indexes and images 1841-1911, wills and testaments 1513-1925, valuation rolls 1855 – 1930.
 Payment is required.

 52 Scottish archives.